The explorer TUI

 The discovery index is an index of corpora: lairs index build crawls repositories and records one card per pub.layers.corpus.corpus.
 The Explore tab lists every indexed corpus, one per row.
 Type in the facet boxes (search text, domain, language, license, minimum expression count) to filter and re-rank the list live; the highlighted corpus's card, with its description, languages, license, annotation design, ontologies, and linked eprints, renders in the detail panel on the right.

-The filtering and ranking are exactly those of lairs index search: the facet boxes build a SearchQuery, and the same scorer orders the results.
+The facet boxes build the same SearchQuery used by lairs index search, and the same scorer orders the results.

 Browse

-Where Explore is corpus-centric, Browse is for every kind of Layers data.
-It reads a local repository (the output of lairs pull) and presents its records the way each type wants to be read.
+Where Explore is corpus-centric, Browse covers every kind of Layers data.
+It reads a local repository (the output of lairs pull) and selects views by record type.
 The pane has three panels:

 Switching views

-A record is shown through a single focused visualization, never a cluttered dump of everything at once.
-Press v to flip between the views that fit the highlighted record; the panel title names the current view and its position (for example Tree, 3/5), and when more than one view is available it adds a v: switch view hint.
-A Detail view is always last in the cycle, so no field is ever hidden, and a record only offers the views it actually has content for.
+The detail panel shows one visualization at a time.
+Press v to flip between the views that fit the highlighted record; the panel title names the current view and its position (for instance Tree, 3/5), and when more than one view is available it adds a v: switch view hint.
+A Detail view appears last in the cycle and exposes every field.
+A record offers only views for which it has content.

 The views are model-driven: they dispatch on the lexicon's own type system, selecting a view by annotation kind/subkind, judgment taskType, and graph edgeType, and resolving each annotation's anchor (text byte span, token reference, temporal span, ...) inside the chosen view.
-Any conforming repository renders correctly, not just the reference corpora.
+Any conforming repository uses the same dispatch, which is not tied to the reference corpora.
 The visualizations follow established text-mode conventions:

 Type in the filter box above the record list to narrow it by any visible cell.